 Monographs and treatises are classified according to the Library of Congress schedules.
-The main monograph and treatise section is shelved on the first floor in ranges 2-5 to 2-42 and contains materials classified as follows: A-JL, JS-JV, KF, L-Z. International law, jurisprudence, comparative law, foreign law, and British and Commonwealth law materials are shelved on the second floor, classified under JN-JQ, JX, K-KE, and KG-KTA.
-State legal treatises are classified between KFA-KFZ and are shelved on the second floor.
+The main monograph and treatise section is shelved on the first floor in ranges 2-5 to 2-42 and contains materials classified as follows: A-JL, JS-JV, KF, L-Z. International law, jurisprudence, comparative law, and foreign law treatises are shelved on the second floor in ranges 3-17 to 3-33 and are classified under JN-JQ, JX, K-KE, and KG-KTF.
+State legal treatises are classified between KFA-KFZ and are shelved on the second floor in ranges 3-81 to 3-110.
 Environmental and tax law treatises are located in special collections described below.